dustinpfister/blog_posts/_posts/js-array-copy.md

 ## 2 - Nested Objects

 Now that I have covered how to make a shallow copy of an array in javaScript lets get into some examples that involve not just copying an array, but the nested objects of the array also.
+There are a whole lot of ways to go about doing this sort of thing with vanilla javaScript, some of which a fairly simple such as using the [JSON stringify and parse methods](/2020/02/28/js-json-parse/).
+However that kind of solution can have some drawbacks when it comes to parsing custom classes.

 ### 2.1 - The problem with using slice or any shallow clone method with nested objects in arrays